qoobaa/active_model-session/README.md

 # ActiveModel::Session

-A simple session model implemented on top of `ActiveModel::Model`.
+`ActiveModel::Session` is a lightweight session model implemented on top of `ActiveModel::Model`.

 ## Installation